inkstitch/inkstitch/README.md

 Use the Objects panel to view the stacking order of the objects in your SVG file.
 Inkscape-embroidery will stitch them in their stacking order, from lowest to highest.
 You can reorder them in the normal way in inkscape to affect the stitching order.

 You can also use the Reorder extension.
 Hold shift and select the objects you'd like to reorder, one at a time, in the order you'd like them to end up in (lowest to highest).
 Run **Embroidery -> Reorder**.
 This extension will pull all of the selected objects out of wherever they were in the stacking order and insert them in order at the same place as the *first* object you selected.
 This can save you a ton of time.
+NOTE: this stopped working in more recent versions of inkscape, which no longer tell the extension what order you selected objects in.

 ### Seeing the stitch plan for selected objects